 See highlights from Dr. Tyson’s interview with PETA:

 Dr. Tyson has received 12 honorary doctorates as well as multiple awards, ranging from the NASA Distinguished Public Service Medal to People‘s “Sexiest Astrophysicist Alive” title.
-In addition to writing dozens of books and articles for both professional publications and the public, Dr. Tyson is the on-camera host of PBS’ NOVA ScienceNow and the creator and host of the radio show StarTalk.
+In addition to writing dozens of books and articles for both professional publications and the public, Dr. Tyson is the on-camera host of PBS’ NOVA ScienceNow and the creator and host of National Geographic show StarTalk.

 Watch Dr. Tyson’s full exclusive interview to find out more about non-human intelligence, both in animals and extraterrestrials, and find out how humans can run their bodies on solar energy:

 For more info, sign up for PETA’s mobile alerts!

 Terms for automated texts/calls from PETA: http://peta.vg/txt.
 Text STOP to end, HELP for more info.
 Msg/data rates may apply.
 U.S. only.